Plants and Animals

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.

-Heart-leaved skullcap is known from a single collection in Van Buren County from 1918.
+Heart-leaved skullcap is known from a historical collection in Van Buren County (from 1918) and a recent (2007) collection from mesic woods in Lenawee County.
 In the Chicago region, this species occurs in mesic woods.

 For each species, lists of natural communities were derived from review of the nearly 6,500 element occurrences in the MNFI database, in addition to herbarium label data for some taxa.
 In most cases, at least one specimen record exists for each listed natural community.
 For certain taxa, especially poorly collected or extirpated species of prairie and savanna habitats, natural community lists were derived from inferences from collection sites and habitat preferences in immediately adjacent states (particularly Indiana and Illinois).
 Natural communities are not listed for those species documented only from altered or ruderal habitats in Michigan, especially for taxa that occur in a variety of habitats outside of the state.